 - Cooked pumpkin and sweet potato

-- Natural yoghurt and cheese (in small quantities to avoid diarrhea)
+- Natural yoghurt and cheese (although these only in small quantities to avoid diarrhea)

 - Fresh fish

-- Dognuts (yes, you read that right!
-Check out the recipe here)
+- Dognuts (yep you read that right, so check out the recipe here)

 What foods are safe for cats?